What Should I Know About Binge Eating Disorder?

 Certain types of psychotherapy are still believed to be the most effective treatments for binge eating disorder.
 The types of therapy that have the most evidence are cognitive behavioral therapy (CBT) and interpersonal psychotherapy (IPT).
 These therapies have been adapted to specifically address binge eating disorder, with good success rates.
 Recently, other types of therapy have also been explored as binge eating disorder treatments.

-1. Cognitive behavioral therapy (CBT): a form of treatment that focuses on examining the relationships between thoughts, feelings, and behaviors.
+- Cognitive behavioral therapy (CBT) is a form of treatment that focuses on examining the relationships between thoughts, feelings, and behaviors.
 The CBT model for binge eating disorder emphasizes the critical role of both cognitive and behavioral factors in maintaining binge-eating behaviors and focuses upon regulating food intake and reducing episodes of binge eating.

-2. Interpersonal psychotherapy (IPT): another type of psychotherapy that focuses on how relationships with others can affect our psychological functioning.
+- Interpersonal psychotherapy (IPT) is another type of psychotherapy that focuses on how relationships with others can affect our psychological functioning.
 Like CBT, IPT is usually designed to last for 12-16 weeks, with weekly therapy sessions.
 Group IPT is a viable alternative to group CBT for the treatment of overweight patients with binge eating disorder.
 Both treatments showed initial and long-term efficacy for the core and related symptoms of binge eating disorder.

-4. Other psychotherapy approaches: Dialectical behavior therapy (DBT) is under investigation for treatment of binge eating disorder, though most results have been obtained from uncontrolled trials.
+- Other psychotherapy approaches include dialectical behavior therapy (DBT), which is under investigation for treatment of binge eating disorder, though most results have been obtained from uncontrolled trials.
 Motivational interviewing (MI) interventions, mostly used in treating addictive disorders, have been used to increase retention in eating disorder treatment.
 However, reviews of MI suggest it is not well supported for binge eating disorder treatment.
 Mindfulness-based approaches are growing in popularity as interventions for disordered eating and weight loss.
 The study suggested that mindfulness meditation effectively decreased binge eating and emotional eating in populations engaging in this behavior; evidence for its effect on weight was mixed.

-5. Treatment for youth: Intervening with youth represents an ideal target, as binge eating disorder typically begins in adolescence and treatments can capitalize on parental/family involvement.
+- Treatment for youth target young people, since binge eating disorder typically begins in adolescence and treatments can capitalize on parental/family involvement.
 Family based treatment (FBT) may be effective for young people with binge eating disorder (approximately 30% remission rate).

 What Medications Treat Binge Eating Disorder?